ralna/GALAHAD/doc/Python/hash.rst

              * **0**

-               The insertion or deletion was succesful.
+               The insertion or deletion was successful.

              * **-1**